mochajs/mocha/docs/index.md

 ### Priorities

-If no custom path was given, and if there are multiple configuration files in the same directory, Mocha will search for--and use--only one.
+If no custom path was given, and if there are multiple configuration files in the same directory, Mocha will search for &mdash; and use &mdash; only one.
 The priority is:

 1. `.mocharc.js`
 1. `.mocharc.yaml`